Time-energy uncertainty relation from subcycle mode vacuum fluctuations of a quantum field

-Here, we follow the approach in Ref. \cite{onoe2022realizing} and references therein.
-Suppose we decompose the field into a complete orthonormal set of wavepacket modes, as in section \ref{subsec:discrete mode decomposition}.
-Suppose that one of these modes has a Gaussian profile, i.e. in the spacetime representation,
+Now, suppose we decompose the field into a complete orthonormal set of wavepacket modes \cite{rohde2007spectral}.
+Suppose that one of these modes is a Gaussian pulse of the form

-where we have chosen a particular mode index $i=g$ from the complete orthonormal set of wavepacket modes.
-The Gaussian pulse $u_g(t,x)$ has carrier (or central) frequency $\omega_0/(2\pi)$ and temporal variance $1/(2\sigma^2)$.
+Here, the Gaussian pulse $u_g(t,x)$ has carrier frequency $\omega_0/(2\pi)$ and temporal variance $1/(2\sigma^2)$.
 The position of its amplitude maximum crosses $x=0$ at time $t=t_0$.
-This Gaussian mode is considered to be in the subcycle regime when $2\pi\omega_0^{-1}\gg \sigma^{-1}$, i.e. one period of carrier frequency is much longer than a single standard deviation of the Gaussian envelope.
+We consider such a Gaussian mode to be in the subcycle regime when $2\pi\omega_0^{-1}\gg \sigma^{-1}$, i.e. one period of carrier frequency is much longer than a single standard deviation of the Gaussian envelope.

-The corresponding mode operator $\hat a_g$ which annihilates the Gaussian mode $u_g(t,x)$ is given by
+The corresponding mode operator which annihilates the Gaussian mode $u_g(t,x)$ is given by